llmrb/llm/README.md

 The following example transcribes an audio file to text.
 The audio file (`${HOME}/hello.mp3`) was theoretically created in the previous example, and the result is printed to the console.
-The example uses the OpenAI provider to transcribe the audio file.
-As always, consult the provider's documentation for more information on how to use the audio transcription API:
+The example uses the OpenAI provider to transcribe the audio file:

 ```ruby
 #!/usr/bin/env ruby